palivtom/http-monitoring/README.md

 # http-monitoring

-App can monitor http[-s] GET endpoints without security in given interval
+The app can monitor http[-s] GET endpoints without security in a given interval

 ### Running the app through the IDE
 __Requirements: Running MySQL or using H2 one__

-1. Compile the app - In this app is used OpenApi code generator, without the generated classes is application unable to build and run
+1. Compile the app - This app uses an OpenApi code generator.
+Without generated classes is the application unable to build and run
    ```shell
    ./mvnw compile
    ```